Commercial fishing vessel registration

 What to expect after registration

 Once your vessel is registered, FishServe will give you a certificate of registration.
-This will show your vessel’s registration number and details will be placed on the public Fishing Vessel Register.
+It'll show your vessel’s registration number.
+Details will be entered into the public Fishing Vessel Register.

-- previous fisheries offences by anyone involved with the vessel
+- past fisheries offences by anyone involved with the vessel

 Why your vessel must be flagged to New Zealand

-Reflagging ensures that all vessels operating in our waters have to follow New Zealand laws around fisheries, maritime safety, and employment.
+Re-flagging ensures that all vessels operating in our waters have to follow New Zealand law around:

-The requirement that foreign-owned vessels must be flagged to New Zealand was introduced in May 2016, following a ministerial inquiry into foreign charter vessels.
-The reflagging rules involve:
+The requirement that FOVs must be flagged to New Zealand was introduced in 2016.
+This happened after a ministerial inquiry into foreign charter vessels.
+The re-flagging rules involve:

 - the Ministry of Business, Innovation & Employment